sanchittechnogeek/sanchittechnogeek.github.io/README.md

 I am using :

-* JavaScript - HTML enhanced for website!
+* JavaScript - commonly used to create interactive effects within web browsers.
-* [Twitter Bootstrap] - great UI boilerplate for modern websites
+* Twitter Bootstrap - great UI boilerplate for modern websites
 * CSS - Serving html content beautifully
-* [jQuery] - duh
+* jQuery - a javascript library for handling animation etc.

 And of course my website itself is open source with a public repository on GitHub.